dnosit/eventExplorer/README.md

 An assignment for CAB432 (Cloud Computing) at QUT (2020).

-Written with NodeJS, using Pug and range of other NPM packages, then, using PM2, deployed in an autoscaling group with AWS elasctic load balancer.
+Written with NodeJS, using Pug and range of other NPM packages, then, using PM2, deployed in an autoscaling group with AWS Elasctic Load Balancer.

 ----------------------- Initial Project Proposal -----------------------

 Overall mashup purpose and description
 The broad purpose of this application is to provide useful information about upcoming Brisbane events, to help users choose which events they will attend.